Repetitive Strain Injury (RSI)

-Repetitive strain injuries (RSIs) are among the most common types of workplace injuryand one in 10 Canadian workers isaffected.
-The emotional pain that accompanies the physical pain takes a psychological toll not only on the worker, but also on their co-workers, families and loved ones.
+RSIs are among the most common workplace injuries and affect 1 in 10 Canadian workers.
+The emotional pain that accompanies the physical pain of these injures can take a psychological toll not only on the worker, but also on their families and co-workers.

-UFCW Canada is adamant that with adequate resources and training, many of these cases are preventable, which is why governments must adopt effective and enforced ergonomic regulations and workplace training to address RSI issues and prevention.
+With adequate resources and training, many of these cases are preventable, which is why governments must adopt effective and enforced ergonomic regulations, as well as workplace training that includes the promotion of psychologically healthy and safe workplaces, to address RSI issues and prevention.

-To help raise awareness, the UFCW Canada Workplace Rights Committee has made available a series of RSI posters and other related tools and resources.
-2016 RSI Awareness Day posters are now available for download in both French and English.
+The UFCW Canada Workplace Rights Committee has made available an RSI poster and other related tools and resources for RSIs.
+The RSI Awareness Day poster is now available for download in both French and English.